manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 You will learn following concepts in this important chapter.

+- Events in multiple components (We).
-- When to use presentational verses container components.
+- When to use presentational verses container components (Wc)
+- Reconciliation algorithm and keys for dynamic children (Wk).
-- Strategy for passing component as a property to another component.
+- Strategy for passing component as a property to another component (Wp).
-- Reconciliation algorithm and keys for dynamic children.

 {pagebreak}